 Being that I have friends who are also taphophiles, occasionally I am not alone.
 Such was the case late one evening, several years back when.
-Only this time, the visit, was not about beauty or serenity but was rather prompted by desperation.
-The anguish of a lost love but not in the traditional sense of the words.
+Only this time, my visit, was not about beauty or serenity but was rather prompted by desperation.
+The anguish of love lost but not in the traditional sense of the words.

 It had been several weeks since her son had begun to act erratically.
 At first, she thought he was merely teasing her in some strange fashion, making odd with his comments and actions.
 Being that he had always been somewhat comedic, she initially brushed off his peculiar behavior.
 Soon enough though, it became more than apparent that something indeed was very wrong.
 Her son’s demeanor and conduct were becoming increasingly disconcerting.

 She hastily arranged an appointment with her family doctor hoping to shed light on the problem.
-Soon enough she was given her son’s diagnosis, and the news wasn’t good.
+Soon enough, perhaps too soon, she was given her son’s diagnosis, and the news wasn’t good.
 Her dear beloved child had fallen into a malaise of schizophrenia.
 She hadn’t seen it coming, and there was no explanation given.
 It just was what it was.
-At once, her mind became overrun by fear and anxiety.
+At once, her mind became overrun with fear and anxiety.
 It’s hard to act rationally when no rationale exists.

 This incomprehensible series of tragic events was brought to a head this day.
 She did her best to remain calm and collected instinctively going into “mother mode” as she packed her son’s belongings.
 She reassured him that all would be well in the end, though internally she feared such would never be the case.